tgy23/Final-Project/README.md

   - Automates the process of fetching raw data from Kaggle with Databricks ingestion notebook.
   - Orchestrates the movement of data into the storage layer.
   - Batch jobs are scheduled daily, ensuring timely data ingestion and updates.
-  - Partitioning when transferring data to Azure Data Lake Storage.
   - ADF ensures reliability and scalability in data movement across pipeline layers.

 How this works with ADF?